Disclaimer: This post is simply my pondering thoughts.

 Luckily, Pa sacrifices his desire for adventure more than once for Caroline and his girls, something Laura touches on in The Shores of Silver Lake.

 When Laura’s cousins leave to go further West, both she and Pa look after them wistfully, wishing they could follow them into adventure.
-Pa, however, says he won’t continue into the west because a town his being built where they are now and with a town will come a school.
-Caroline always wanted her children to attend school and Pa says he promised her he would calm down and settle down so the children could be educated.
+Pa, however, says he won’t continue into the west because a town is being built where they are now, and with a town will come a school.
+Caroline always wanted her children to attend school and Pa says he promised her he would settle down so the children could be educated.

-In the end, it was the love of Caroline and his girls that kept him at least a little bit grounded.
+In the end, the love of Caroline and his girls kept him grounded.